2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The coin’s theme celebrates Thorpe’s groundbreaking achievements as the first Native American to win Olympic gold for the United States in 1912, where he triumphed in both the pentathlon and decathlon events.
 His athletic versatility extended beyond the Olympics to include professional football, baseball, and basketball careers.

 The 2018 issue continues the tradition established in 2009, when the Native American Dollar program began featuring annually rotating designs.
-Each year’s coin tells a unique story of Native American achievement, with the mandate requiring one new design annually to ensure ongoing recognition of Indigenous contributions to American society.
+Each year’s coin tells a unique story of Native American achievement, with Public Law 110-82 mandating one new design annually to ensure ongoing recognition of Indigenous contributions to American society.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)